danhhz/differential-dataflow/persist/README.md

 - Clean up the `pub(crate)`s.
 - A `String` key and `String` value are currently hardcoded, but this needs to be generalized.
+- Encryption at rest.
+- Backward compatibility of persisted data, particuarly the encoded keys and values.
+- Restarting with a different number of workers.
 - TODO: These were my immediate thoughts but there's stuff I'm forgetting.
 Flesh this list out.